Students who achieve a semester GPA of 2.00 are considered to be in good standing.

 Atlanta Technical College offers many online courses.
 All online courses follow the same 15-week semester format as on-campus courses.
 Some online courses require on-campus final exams.
 Check the GVTC web site, located at www.gvtc.org, for a listing of courses available online.

 Students enrolled in online courses are provided appropriate services such as structured access to and interaction with full-time faculty members.
 Staff information is posted electronically for online courses so that students can contact instructors/advisors via email.
-The application process and registration are coordinated by the admissions office and the registrar, respectively.
+The application process and registration are coordinated by the admissions office and the Enrollment Service, respectively.